quantum-dan/quantum-dan.github.io/index.md

 # Research

-## Stream Temperature Models
+# Stream/River Temperature

-My main research is developing several stream temperature models.
-The emphasis is on statistical modeling at the scale of the contiguous United States.
+My main area of research is stream temperature modeling.
+All of my related software is documented on the [TempEst website](https://www.rivertempest.org/).
+Broadly, I investigate large-scale patterns in stream temperature and how to efficiently predict them.

+## Models

+I focus on statistical modeling for ungaged/unmonitored streams at the contiguous United States (CONUS) scale.
+These all have more extensive descriptions on the [TempEst website](https://www.rivertempest.org/).

 - [TempEst 1](https://github.com/mines-ciroh/tempest1) estimates current/historic stream temperatures without local field data.
 It uses a machine learning (random forest) model, trained on the USGS gage network, with publicly-available satellite remote sensing data to estimate monthly mean stream temperatures across the contiguous United States.
 [Model description and citation](https://www.sciencedirect.com/science/article/pii/S003442572400289X) - [Code](https://github.com/mines-ciroh/TempEst1)
 - [TempEst 2](https://github.com/mines-ciroh/tempest2) is essentially a daily-resolution version of TempEst 1, built using an interpretable, geostatistical approach.
 It estimates daily mean and maximum temperatures across the CONUS.
 TempEst 2 implements what could be called a "regime-oriented" approach, where it estimates the quantitative thermal regime of the stream (seasonal variation and weather sensitivity), then applies that to actual weather data.
 This approach is called SCHEMA, or "Seasonal Conditions Historical Expectation with Modeled daily Anomaly".
 The manuscript is in review; development and validation data, and a demo notebook, are available on [HydroShare](https://www.hydroshare.org/resource/a8b243957f7946e388d10ab206990675/) and the code is on [GitHub](https://github.com/mines-ciroh/TempEst2/).